cherniavskii-mikhail/2019.0000/README.md

 ## Cite

-To cite the contents of this respository, please cite both the paper and this repo, using their respective DOIs.
+To cite the contents of this repository, please cite both the paper and this repo, using their respective DOIs.

 https://doi.org/10.1287/ijoc.2019.0000